kumar3202/kumar3202/README.md

-# Hi there, I'm Kumara Swamy Padari
+# Hi there, I'm Kumar

 ### About Me